finnhodgkin/learn-phoenix-todo-example/README.md

 ## OAuth authentication

-Next we'll add OAuth user authentication so our todos can only be changed by their owners.
+The next step is to add OAuth user authentication so todos can only be changed by their owners.
 To accomplish this we'll be using the Elixir [Ueberauth module](https://github.com/ueberauth/ueberauth) with the [Github OAuth strategy](https://github.com/ueberauth/ueberauth_github).
-OAuth also requires some hidden keys that we don't want pushed up to version control (Github, etc.) - for this we'll be using [Envy](https://github.com/BlakeWilliams/envy) to automatically load environment variables.
+OAuth requires some hidden keys that shouldn't be pushed up to version control (Github, etc.) so you'll also need the [the Envy module](https://github.com/BlakeWilliams/envy).

-Modules in Elixir are installed by adding them to the `mix.exs` and installing with `mix deps.get`.
+You can install modules in Elixir by including them in the `mix.exs` file in the project root and then running `mix deps.get`.

 ### Installing the dependencies